 Likewise, in early May a cyber-attack on an Asturian cloud services company left many Spanish national institutions, such as the Spanish Foundation for Science and Technology (FECyT), the Court of Auditors, or the Nuclear Safety Council (CSN), as well as some Spanish City Halls, without external IT services.

-The latest victim was the Irish healthcare system, under cyber-attack since last Thursday, which caused cancellations on their services.
+The Irish healthcare system was also under cyber-attack in May, which caused cancellations on their services.

 The relevance of a robust system and the need of true random numbers